Do I need a certain weightlifting ability to attend?

 I want to shadow the coaches, is this an option?

 Yes.
-Please designate that in your application.
+Please designate during registrations.
 The fees and deadlines are the same as if you were to participate as a lifter.

 I got hurt before the weightlifting camp and can’t participate due to injury, what do I do?

 You can shadow the coaches and observe the weight training.
-Individuals find it provides a unique experience into the Chinese weightlifting system.
+Individuals find it provides a unique experience in the Chinese weightlifting system.
+If you don’t want this option, you can transfer your spot to a friend.

 My plans changed, is my deposit refundable/transferable?